nova-sbb/nova-preview/README.md

-NOVA is working with so called [Semantic Versioning](https://semver.org).
+NOVA works with so called [Semantic Versioning](https://semver.org).
 This means that backward compatibility within all released versions of NOVA 15 will be guaranteed.